 Since 2008 each candidate has simply been given a recommendation for academic potential, and a grade for attitude to work.

-Before the publication of 11+ results in late November, head teachers have been asked to rate candidates’ academic potential as follows:
+Before the publication of 11+ results, head teachers are asked to rate candidates’ academic potential as follows:

 3= recommended with reservations